DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 - Our custom Docker Image for our web application with machine learning model: Dockerfile

 ## Building our API using Flask
 The app.py is a python script which contains the API we built for our Machine Learning model using flask.
-We defined the API endpoint and the path, how we receive data from the web application,
+We defined the API endpoint and the path, how we receive data from the web application, how the data is being processed and how predictions are being returned as a response.

 ```python
 from flask import Flask, request, render_template